esper-io/dev-docs/docs/home/emulator.md

 ## Pre-requisites

-Before you start with this guide, make sure you have Android Studio installed.
+Before you start with this guide, make sure you have Android™ Studio installed.

 ## Getting started with the Esper emulator

-Open Android Studio and open Android Virtual Device Manager (tools > AVD manager).
+Open Android™ Studio and open Android™ Virtual Device Manager (tools > AVD manager).
 On the AVD manager click the create new virtual device.
 In the window that opens up choose pixel 3 (or any other phone) without play store.

 ## Creating the AVD from the command line